 Attach Form 4137 to Form 1040.
-Enter the tax on line 50 of Form 1040.
+Enter the tax on line 47 of Form 1040.
 You may not use Form 1040EZ or Form 1040A.

-Note: Do not include on line 50, Form 1040, any amount of uncollected social security tax and Medicare tax due on tips you did report to your employer.
+Do not include on line 47, Form 1040, any amount of uncollected social se-CAUTION curity tax and Medicare tax due on tips you did report to your employer.
 This amount, if any, is shown in box 13 on Form W-2.
 Instead, see Uncollected employee social security and Medicare tax on tips under Withholding on Tips by Employer for the method of paying these taxes.